IWC passes Brazil project to protect whales - AFP

 "We now have an important instrument to guide our path," said Brazil's commissioner Hermano Ribiero.

-"Welcome to the future," said Nicolas Entrup of Swiss-based NGO OceanCare, calling the vote a "historical reorientation" of the organization away from the lethal exploitation of whales.
+The declaration is meant to be a common vision for the 72-year old organization which is torn between pro- and anti-whaling countries.

-The declaration -- meant to enshrine a common vision for the 72-year old body -- was rejected by pro-whaling states.
-They are instead backing a proposal put forward by Japan which envisages a "co-existence" between conservation and commercial whaling.
+"Welcome to the future," said Nicolas Entrup of Swiss-based NGO OceanCare, calling the vote a "historical reorientation" of the body, from lethal to non-lethal usage of whales.

-Antigua and Barbuda Commissioner Deven Joseph angrily dismissed the host country's resolution as "a non-binding, irresponsible, abnormal, inconsistent, deceptive and downright wrong resolution."
+But Antigua and Barbuda Commissioner Deven Joseph angrily dismissed the resolution as "a non-binding, irresponsible, abnormal, inconsistent, deceptive and downright wrong resolution."

-"We will never reach any sort of consensus," he told the meeting, decrying the lack of consultations which he said should have taken into account the views of pro-hunt states.
+"We will never reach any sort of consensus," he told the meeting, decrying the lack of consultations which he said should have taken into account the views of pro-whaling states.

 "They can take this organization and send it to the abyss where whales go when they die!"